Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsubsection{\pkg{Relate} \cite{Speidel2019}}

 \classification{\xg}{\cg}{\cg}{\xg}{\proglang{C++}}{CLI}

-\pkg{Relate} is an inferred ARG sampler whose primary goal is to enable analysis of large samples on a genome scale.
+\pkg{Relate} implement an ARG inference algorithm whose primary goal is to enable analysis of large samples on a genome scale.
 It can manage on the order of $10^4$ phased and polarized sequences of biallelic SNPs and allows for some level of error in the input data.
 Another feature of interest is the possibility of constraining ancestries by specifying ancient sequences \cite{Speidel2021}.

 \pkg{Relate}'s algorithm generates a sequence of trees which is consistent with the input sample in certain limiting scenarios.
 Fundamentally, marginal tree reconstruction is dealt with as a hierarchical clustering problem.
 Clustering is performed according to a distance related to the difference in the number of mutations on each sequence.
 The distance in question is not a metric since it is not symmetric; this is intentional to take advantage of the polarized nature of the data.
 In fact, it is constructed from the concept of \emph{derived mutation}, which is the number of derived alleles carried by one of the haplotypes but not by the other.
-The number of derived mutations between each pair of haplotypes is computed from the posterior probabilities of a Li-Stephens model \cite{Li2003} modified to account for polarization.
+The number of derived mutations between each pair of haplotypes is computed from the posterior probabilities of a Li-Stephens model modified to account for polarization.
 The result is forwarded to the tree builder, the procedure tasked with performing the clustering.
 Ties are possible and dealt with heuristically.
 Importantly, branch length is not estimated at this stage.

 Tree building is not performed at each SNP but rather when needed.
 The computationally demanding procedure is only performed when a marker cannot be \emph{mapped} to the current marginal tree.
 The mapping rules follow the ISM model approximately.
 Ideally, it should be possible to locate a single mutation event on the marginal tree in a way that separates derived sequences from those carrying the wild allele.
 In practice, some flexibility is allowed to account for the various errors that may affect the data.